 - Freezing: Once cooled, freeze the compote in large ice cube trays.
 Once solid, transfer to an airtight container or ziplock bags.
 This way you can thaw only as much as you need.
 Thaw in the fridge overnight, or thaw in a saucepan or microwave if you want to serve it warm.

 - Gifting: Make it the day before gifting so that it keeps for as long as possible.
 Don’t worry, it’s very quick to make.
 While still hot, seal it in jars and place it in the fridge to cool completely.
-Tie a nice ribbon around the top, add a gift tag (like this one) and place it in a cute basket or gift bag.
+Tie a nice ribbon around the top, add a gift tag and place it in a cute basket or gift bag.

 Uses For Compote